In our Invisible Browsing VPN (ibVPN) review, we dig into what makes this ultra-cheap VPN so popular.

 Customer Support: Answers on-demand

-We’re fans of live chat supports; it just makes the experience way easier for everyone.
+We’re fans of live chat support; it just makes the experience way easier for everyone.

-We’re also glad that ibVPN has it, their customer service reps respond to your concerns right away.
+We’re bigger fans of fast live chat support – we’re also glad that ibVPN has it, their customer service reps respond to your concerns right away.

 You could also file a support ticket through the app or the website, and if you’re more traditional, you could also send them an email.